Connecting the Dots: Health Equity and Justice in the Berkshires

 We are writing to invite people in to de-stigmatizing addiction and recovery through training and community education.
 Stay tuned for the column I am writing with Stephanie in The Berkshire Eagle.

-Join our justice and equity movement and review our website here.
+Join our justice and equity movement and visit our website here.